LeonidSavtchenko/BrainCellNew/README.md

-## Experimental data or estimates desirable to build a realistic cell  model
+## The following section describes which experiment data or approximations are preferred when building a realistic cell model.

-##### 1. A 3D reconstructed tree of main identifiable cell processes importable into NEURON.
+##### 1. A 3D reconstructed tree of main identifiable cell processes importable from https://neuromorpho.org/ in any format.
 Alternatively, this could be  an artificially generated cell arbour with the branching pattern and branch diameters representing the average (typical)  cell from the population of interest.
 ##### 2. A sample (20-50) of nanoscopic astroglial processes and neuron spines reconstructed using 3D (serial-section) EM, with rendered surface co-ordinates.
 This sample will be used to obtain statistical properties of the ultrathin processes to be generated in the model.
 ##### 3. Average tissue volume fraction occupied by astroglia and neuron, as distributed radially from the soma to the cell edges.
 This data set is obtained from two-photon excitation measurements in situ (or from published data).
 ##### 4. The mean membrane surface density and the surface-to-volume fraction values obtained from 3D reconstructions of nanoscopic  processes.